pachyderm/pachyderm/doc/docs/1.9.x/concepts/pipeline-concepts/datum/index.md

 **Join**
 :    A join input enables you to join files that are stored
      in different Pachyderm repositories and match a particular file path pattern.
 Joins are similar to `cross`, except instead of matching every pair of datums from each input, it only matches specific ones based on file paths.
-Conceptually, joins are similar to the database’s inner join operations, although they only match on file paths, not the actual file content.
+     Conceptually, joins are similar to the
+     database’s inner join operations, although they only match on file paths, not the actual file content.

+**Union**
+:    A union input can take multiple repositories and processes
+     all the data in each input independently.
+The pipeline processes the datums in no defined order and the output repository includes results from all input sources.

 The number of datums for a job is defined by the
 [glob pattern](glob-pattern.md) which you specify for each input.
 Think of